Request a Campus Tour

-Please call us to arrange a tour of the Kentfield or Indian Valley Campus, and let us know your specific areas of interest.
-In under an hour, our friendly student ambassadors will introduce you to the campus and give you an insider’s view of our programs, support services, everyday happenings, and the beautiful surrounding area.
-Tours provide information and insights that you won’t find in a brochure; instead, you meet an actual student who can share their impressions and perspectives.
+Please contact us to arrange a tour of the Kentfield or Indian Valley Campus, and let us know your specific areas of interest.
+In under an hour, our friendly student ambassadors will introduce you to the campus and give you an insider’s view of our programs, support services, campus life, and the beautiful surrounding area.
+Tours provide information and insights that you won’t find in a brochure; instead, you meet an actual student who can share his/her impressions and perspectives.

 Become an Ambassador

-Student Ambassadors will provide interested students with information and visit local schools and community events as well as support classified staff and continuing students, as needed, especially during peak registration periods.
+Our Ambassadors provide an authentic student voice and perspective in every aspect of their work with local schools and community-based organizations as well as support other Student Services offices and continuing students, as needed, especially during peak registration periods.

 Student Ambassadors will:

-- Assist students with Student Success steps including pre-orientation sessions, online application to the College, signing up for placement testing, Counseling appointment to develop a Student Educational Plan, Orientation, and enrolling in classes, as well as providing FAFSA support
+- Assist students with Student Success steps including pre-orientation sessions, online application to the College, signing up for placement testing including tips for test prep, making a Counseling appointment to develop a Student Educational Plan, Orientation, and enrolling in classes, as well as providing financial aid support

-- Give campus tours to showcase programs and support services
+- Lead campus tours to showcase programs and support services

 - Provide ongoing navigational support to continuing students at the window and through College activities, e.g., Road to Success, Welcome Week, Job Fair, Transfer Day, etc.